Beach Area Master Plan

 In 2018, Phase 1 of the Beach Master Plan was completed, which included wider sidewalks, landscaping , irrigation and new amenities including benches, showers, surfboard racks, pet waste facilities, and chilled water fountains.
 Additionally, individual parking meters were replaced with parking kiosks, adding payment options and reducing sidewalk obstructions.

-The new lighting will include the currently FWC approved red streetlights along A1A on 3 light poles immediately north of Atlantic and four light poles immediately south of Atlantic.
+The new lighting included the currently FWC approved red streetlights along A1A on 3 light poles immediately north of Atlantic and four light poles immediately south of Atlantic.
 When approved, new turtle-friendly amber lighting fixtures will be considered for street lights along all of A1A.

 Also planned is pedestrian height shielded amber lighting along the beach promenade.
 The pedestrian lights will be on timers to go off at 10 pm, but the the central portion of the promenade will remain on until 2 am.
 Solar powered bollards near the pavilions will not be on timers.